balaji1312/Jibo_Kids/README.md

 ## File Naming Scheme

 Each child was anonymized in the format TXYY7ZZZ, where: X in \{1,2\} is the year of the study,  YY in \{01, 02, 03\} is the child's year in school - 01 - Pre-kindergarten, 02 - Kindergarten,  03 - grade 1.
 ZZZ is a unique identifier for each child.
 Boys are odd numbered and girls are even numbered.
-Thus,T1027235 is child 235, a male kindergartener whose data was collected in year one of the study.
+Thus, T1027235 is child 235, a male kindergartener whose data was collected in year one of the study.

 ## Recording Conditions and Data Collection